typora/support.typora.io/_posts/2016-01-01-Markdown Reference.md

 **You can set the href to headers**, which will create a bookmark that allow you to jump to that section after clicking.
 For example:

 Command(on Windows: Ctrl) + Click [This link](#block-elements) will jump to header `Block Elements`.
-To see how to write that, please move cursor or click that link with `⌘` key pressed to expand the element into markdown source.
+To see how to write that, please move cursor or click that link with `⌘` key pressed to expand the element into Markdown source.

 #### Reference Links